trfylh/teenvote/README.md

 <h4>When can I register to vote?</h4>
 Each state has different laws, but in some states you can [pre-register](http://www.fairvote.org/voter_pre_registration#facts_about_voter_pre_registration) as young as 16 years old!

-<h4>What's the difference between pre-registration and normal registration?</h4>
+<h4>What's the difference between voter pre-registration and voter registration?</h4>
-The only difference is that you can't vote immediately.
+The only difference between voter pre-registration and voter registration is that you can't vote immediately after pre-registering.
 Other than that, the state will automatically register you to vote when you turn 18, so you're just as "registered" as normally registered people!